Skip to main content

 required

-An array of field names from the base table that correspond to columns in the aggregated view, specified as view_name.field_name.
+Maps field names from the base table to columns in the aggregated view, specified as view_name.field_name.

-Field order matters!
-Make sure the fields listed here match the column order in the view’s sql statement.
+When using the array format, field order matters!
+Make sure the fields listed match the column order in the view’s sql statement.

 base_view